 What consumers require, and what the early technology failed to provide, are phones that offer reliably sealed screens and ports as well as protection at even the deepest and most pressurised levels of submersion.

 Of course, there are phones on the market which can be submerged, but only now do technology levels make them reliable and operable at extreme depths.
 For example, even Samsung, once a brand that was alien to the waterproof market, now comes with protection against immersion in depths up to 1m – helpful if you are a fly fisherman, a windsurfer, kitesurfer (or duck!).

-But the Galaxy S5, like the Sony Xperia Z, is only the tip of the iceberg when it comes to protection from water damage.
-More impressive are the specifications offered by phones such as the TUFF T400s, a handset with a more than adequate 5.3" multi-touch screen, Android 4.1.2, an 8MP camera and 1080p video, dual-sim capability, WiFi, Bluetooth LE, GPS, a 1GHz dual-processor, a 100dB speaker and, most importantly, US Military Standard 810G durability.
-This makes for the kind of phone that would have been unimaginable just a few years ago: one that offers a military standard level of water protection while also competing favorably with many leading smartphones on the market.
+But the Galaxy S10, like the Sony Xperia 1, is only the tip of the iceberg when it comes to protection from water damage.
+More impressive are the specifications offered by phones such as the TUFF T500, a handset with a more than adequate 5.7" multi-touch screen, Android 8.1 OS, 13MP camera and 1080p video, dual-sim capability, WiFi, Bluetooth LE, GPS, a 1.5GHz quad-processor, a 100dB speaker, IP69 certification and, most importantly, US Military Standard 810G durability.
+This makes for the kind of phone that would have been unimaginable just a few years ago: one that offers a military standard level of water protection while also competing favourably with many leading smartphones on the market.

 The future is waterproof

 The TUFF T1 is by no means the only trailblazer on the market; other phones, such as the TUFF T500 and the TUFF T10, are all embracing technologies that, over the coming few years, we can expect to become mainstream.